 By long-established Christian conviction ‘God in presence and in power’ is the Holy Spirit – forming, reforming when necessary, shaping and guiding the Christian community, and enabling ethical principles to be discerned and effected.
 The community itself, living in the light of Christ, lives in the world, and is vulnerable to the weaknesses of its human members.
 Sometimes it dares to identify the Spirit with its life; sometimes the Spirit seems to resist such an identification as insufficiently self-critical.
 So the nature of the Church as a living and developing organism, and not just a structured organization, merits careful thought, and that will be the preoccupation of the course in the third part of its three-fold exploration devoted to ‘Spirit and Church’

 So as well as discovering and exploring the rich heritage of Christian theology the course will shed light on how Christians can use theology to wrestle with important contemporary concerns and live wisely in a challenging world.

 How to Book

 The three TQQ terms break down into ten individual sessions, and you would be welcome to register for the year, or for a term, or simply to come for specific sessions that particularly interest you.

+You do not need to register in advance, just come along on the evening!
 If, however, you would like to register beforehand or to obtain further information, please contact Alison Ogden on firstname.lastname@example.org or 01722 424826.